There is a new buzzword in the world of finance, and it’s ethical investing.

 Other options are to pick individual stocks yourself (higher risk) or stay in cash (lower returns).

-What do ethical investments include in screens
+What do ethical investment funds include in their screening?

 Screens are a set of filters that keep your money going towards certain types of companies or not.